 OTHER USER CONTENT

-Although BUZ’D reserves the right to review and/or remove Content that violates this Terms of Services, such Content is the sole responsibility of the User who posts it.
-Subsequently, BUZ’D cannot guarantee that all Content will comply with this Agreement.
-If you see Content on the Service that violates this Agreement, please report it within the functionality provided on the Service/Platform or via email on [ADD].
+Although BUZD reserves the right to review and/or remove Content that violates this Terms of Services, such Content is the sole responsibility of the User who posts it.
+Subsequently, BUZD cannot guarantee that all Content will comply with this Agreement.
+If you see Content on the Service that violates this Agreement, please report it within the functionality provided on the Service/Platform or via email on info@buzdapp.com.

 VALUE ADDED SERVICES (VAS)